 7-year-old Tom presents to the emergency department with a headache and vomiting.
-The headache has been getting worse over two weeks and wakes him up at night.
+The headache has worsened over two weeks and wakes him up at night.
 His parents are worried he might have an infection.

 How common are brain tumours in children?